Showing posts with label Model Village. Show all posts

 One village, at Finsbury Park, was vandalised and fell into disrepair, with nothing of the village remaining today.

-The village at Brockwell Park decayed due to a lack of care and, I believe, just a few shells of the original buildings remain.
+The village at Brockwell Park decayed due to a lack of care and, but was repaired and restored.
+Today, it consists of about half-a-dozen houses.

 Following World War II, Edgar Wilson had been so touched by food parcels, sent from Australia, that he wrote to them and asked if they would like a model Tudor village for their city.
 They accepted and so the third village was crated and shipped to Melbourne, Australia, where it was installed in Fitzroy Gardens.
 It is still there to this day.